Wood species

 photo source: loveantiques.com

-It is also used for floors, both because of its beauty and because when well dried it is very stable, the dimensional variation being insignificant.
-In addition, the natural colour of chestnut flooring brings warmth to the rooms where it is installed.
+It is also used for flooring, both because of its beauty and because it is very stable when well dried, with negligible dimensional variation.
+In addition, the natural color of chestnut flooring brings warmth into the rooms where it is installed.

 chestnut wood